StianNOR/Homelab/README.md

 | Pacman  | Arch Linux, Manjaro, EndeavourOS, Artix Linux, etc      |
 | Zypper  | openSUSE, SUSE, etc     |

-## Verifying Script Authenticity

-Each script is signed with a PGP key available on my [Keybase profile]([https://keybase.io/sarttech7]).
-To verify a script before running, do:

 <br><br>
 #### 1. Download and Install Hack Nerd Font Manually. ✅
 These commands will create the font directories, download the font, unzip it, and refresh your font cache.